sunilmore690/restex/README.md

-Simple and minimalist API framework based on top of Expressjs with support mongoose & sequelizejs
+Simple and minimalist API wrapper based on top of Expressjs with support mongoose & sequelizejs